sharpnachos/SafePort/SRD.md

   **3.3** **Software Interfaces**

   SafePort will be able to run on any operating system.
-All that is required is the latest version of _Python 3_ and its libraries_._
+All that is required is the latest version of _Python 3_ and its libraries.

   **1.4** **Communications Interfaces**